mouton5000/TuringMachinesEditor/README.md

 ![Click on a cell.](https://raw.githubusercontent.com/mouton5000/TuringMachinesEditor/master/doc/quickstart02.png) ![Click on a symbol to write it in the cell.](https://raw.githubusercontent.com/mouton5000/TuringMachinesEditor/master/doc/quickstart03.png)

 Do that until you write a complete input word.
+If you make a mistake, you can erase a symbol of a cell by clicking on that cell and by selecting another symbol.
+The symbol &#x2205; is the BLANK symbol.

 ![Complete input](https://raw.githubusercontent.com/mouton5000/TuringMachinesEditor/master/doc/quickstart04.png)